 Toggle Item13.0 Data Safety Monitoring Plan

 Mark YES for studies that include risks to subjects that are more than a normal person would experience in everyday life.
-For example, rigorous exercise interventions for non-athletes, sensitive topics that people don’t typically talk about every day to strangers, biopsies, DXA Scans, invasive studies with vulnerable populations, longitudinal studies when the interventions include sensitive topics that could negatively affect the research subjects’ reputation, employability, health and well-being, etc.
+For example, rigorous exercise interventions for non-athletes, sensitive topics that people don’t typically talk about every day to strangers, biopsies, DEXA scans, invasive studies with vulnerable populations, or longitudinal studies when the interventions include sensitive topics that could negatively affect the research subjects’ reputation, employability, health and well-being, etc.

 Key areas that should be included in the plan are:

 - An explanation of the plan to monitor study progress and safety.